Josh Lewin: Major League Baseball

 In 1994 Lewin became the host of the sports call-in show Sports Line on WBAL radio in Baltimore.
 After filling in on Baltimore Orioles radio broadcasts during the 1995 and 1996 seasons, Lewin joined the Chicago Cubs' television broadcasting team on WGN in 1997, before moving on to the Detroit Tigers' TV booth from 1998 to 2001 on Fox Sports Detroit.
-In 2000, he was the first-ever recipient of the Ty Tyson Award for Excellence in Sports Broadcasting, awarded by the Detroit Sports Broadcasters Association.
+In 2000, he was the first-ever recipient of the Ty Tyson Award for Excellence in Sports Broadcasting, given by the Detroit Sports Broadcasters Association.
 Lewin was the TV voice for the Texas Rangers from 2002 through 2011, usually on Fox Sports Southwest but also on local broadcasts for KDFI, KDFW and TXA 21.
 The Rangers organization announced on October 11, 2010, that Lewin would not be returning as play-by-play announcer for the team.
 On February 9, 2012, it was announced that Lewin would be joining the New York Mets Radio Network, succeeding Wayne Hagin.
 He shared play-by-play duties with Howie Rose on Mets broadcasts.
 Lewin left his position with the Mets following the 2018 season.
 During the 2019 MLB season, Lewin served as a part-time play-by-play announcer for Boston Red Sox Radio Network broadcasts alongside Joe Castiglione.
+He is now working for the radio of the Orioles.

-Lewin was one of the original play-by-play commentators for Major League Baseball on Fox, calling regular season regional games from 1996 to 2011.
-He started on the fourth regional crew calling games, but by 1999 was promoted to the number three booth where he would remain from 1999 to 2011.
+Lewin was one of the original play-by-play commentators for Major League Baseball on Fox, calling regular season regional games beginning in 1996.
+He started on the fourth regional crew calling games, but by 1999 was promoted to the number three booth where he would remain until 2011.
 He would often fill in for principal play-by-play men Joe Buck (with Tim McCarver during the regular season) or Thom Brennaman (with Steve Lyons during the postseason).
 Lewin left Fox Sports after his contract with Fox Sports Southwest was not renewed.